Syllabus (click below):

 • In-class Participation Assignment: Tips (Do’s and Don’ts) for leading vocalises from behind the piano.
 Be ready to experiment

-Reflection-Synthesis Paper #1 (Philosophy).
+Reflection-Synthesis Paper #1 (Philosophy) is due on Thursday, February 6th.
 Refer to the syllabus for specific guidelines.
 Please be sure to synthesize (summarize) our MEAE discussion (see notes/worksheet above) and reflect (apply) it to your own teaching philosophy.
 The idea is to incorporate these new ideas into your own thinking!
 Do not recycle a philosophy paper from another class!!
 For ideas, read the following blog posts:

 - Teaching rounds and canons.
 For repertoire ideas, see the Canon Collection posted at https://gemmell-posts.com/2017/02/03/the-art-of-choral-techniques-repertoire-reservoir/

 Tuesday, January 28th.
 Be sure to have read Chapter 1 (“Vocal Pedagogy for Young Singers”) from Teaching Kids to Sing.
 There may be a brief quiz on the chapter and the MEAE philosophy we’ve been discussing so far in class.
 We’ll continue the philosophy discussion, go over the chapter in detail, and have four rote songs taught to the class.

 During the first week of class, we will discuss a philosophy of music education.
 Below is the class handout, and I’ve also provided a copy of my lecture notes.

 Schedule for Teaching Rote Songs to the class (1/23-2/4) can be found by clicking the link below.
 At your convenience, please send me a copy of the score to your rote song so that I can add it to the all-new Repertoire Reservoir List for Rote Songs.
 Thank you!!